nickpack/Shirka/README.md

 * Bower managed js dependencies
 * SCSS compilation
 * Minification and concatenation of JS and CSS
-* Templated html via grunt-templater, meaning you can use your favourite node template engine to generate static files
+* Templated html via grunt-swig, with compilation to static files
 * A number of grunt tasks to speed up development
 * Vagrant & Puppet nginx dev box configuration
+* All grunt tasks and dependencies installed in the vagrant host

 ## Getting started
-1. Install node and npm (See links above in requirements)
+1. Install VirtualBox or Vmware Fusion 5 (See links above in requirements)
-2. Use npm to install grunt-cli and bower globally (You may need sudo for this)
-> npm install -g grunt-cli bower
-3. Run npm install from the root, to install all of the build dependencies
-> npm install
-4. Run bower install from the root to add common js libraries to the project (currently jQuery and modernizr)
-> bower install
-5. Run grunt build to build the initial set of files (You should see these in the build directory once it completes it)
-> grunt build
-6. Run grunt watch to trigger builds on file changes
-> grunt watch
+2. Install Vagrant (See links above in requirements)
+3. Clone project
+4. In root of project type the following command to start the vagrant VM and configure using puppet

+For default VirtualBox provider

-7. Run vagrant up to get your local dev box going
+    vagrant up

+For VMWare Fusion 5 Provider

-> vagrant up
+    vagrant up --provider vmware_fusion

-8. Hack till your heart is content, and build some awesome shit.
+The Vagrant file is configured to select the right box image depending on the provider.

+## Running a Build
+SSH onto the VM and navigate to the /vagrant directory.
+This directory is mapped to the root of the project folder

+    vagrant ssh
+    cd /vagrant

+There is a start.sh bash script that will do some basic housekeeping, and run the first grunt build

+    sh start.sh

+The I/O performance of the VirtualBox VM is too poor to usefully run grunt watch, so you will need to manually build the project as you make changes.
+This can be done using:

+    grunt build

+Alternatively if you have the VMWare Fusion the improved I/O grunt watch works just fine.
+You can run this using:

+    grunt watch

 View the current build at [http://127.0.0.1:8001](http://127.0.0.1:8001) on your local machine

-**If you are not using VMWare, you'll need to change the box filename in the Vagrantfile to precise64.box**
-> config.vm.box_url = "http://files.vagrantup.com/precise64.box"

-*Similarly, if you are running a 32-bit box, substitute 64 in the file name for 32.*

 ## Configured Grunt Tasks
 * concat - Concatenates third party libs into one file, and project specific js into another